-- 2. Develop Congressional support for arms transfer policies that would restore U.S. reputation as a reliable supplier.
-The difficulty of this task cannot be overstated. - 3.
-Increase IMET and upgrade and internationalize the U.S. Military Schools in Panama.
+2. Develop Congressional support for arms transfer

+- 3. Increase IMET and upgrade and internationalize the U.S. Military Schools in Panama.
 Increase availability of U.S. technical and training films and other material through Milgroups. - 4.
 A modest increase in FMS to South America.
 New financing will be needed to loosen Peru's military ties to the Soviet Union and to encourage restraint elsewhere based on shared security and arms control commitments. - 5.
 Certify Chilean eligibility for military purchases as soon as practicable.
 Only lifting the certification requirement will enable us to fine tune military relationships to maintain the Chilean deterrent to Argentina.